PraneethO/PraneethO/README.md

 # 💫 About Me:
-🔭 I'm currently a high-school senior working on a [Name Pending], a photography app to help people getting into the hobby!<br>👯 I’m looking to collaborate on open source projects!
+🔭 I'm currently a high-school senior working on a [Name Pending]: a photography app to help people getting into the hobby!<br>👯 I’m looking to collaborate on open source projects!
 I love contributing.<br>🤝 I’m looking for help with Advanced AI and Machine Learning models that can be implemented in C instead of Python<br>🌱 I’m currently learning about leetcode problems and the different algorithms that are so incredibly different from the Computing Olympiad<br>💬 Ask me about anything related to Physics.
 I'd love to help!
-I love, love, love Physics.<br>⚡ Fun fact: I stargaze, and it's how I got into photography.
+I love, love, love Physics.<br>⚡ Fun fact: I stargaze; it's how I got into photography.

 ## 🌐 Socials: